Hey, it’s sleepover time! Time for some fun with your best friends.

-Decopage storage boxes – make a pretty box to store mementos.
+Decoupage storage boxes – make a pretty box to store mementos.

-Customized travel mugs – these pretty glitter mugs are perfect for favors and sipping party drinks.
+Customized travel mugs – These pretty glitter mugs are perfect for favors and sipping party drinks.

-Button art – teens can take home a masterpiece or monogram for their room
+Button art – Teens can take home a masterpiece or monogram for their room